 Until now, all the experiences considered that the foot stays on the ground without any friction.
 Next, we analyse the situation in which the foot can be lifted off the ground.
-Figure 9 shows the influence of the foot clearance variable when using the absolute power as our performance index.
-In terms of the index $P_m$ , the minimum foot clearance is the optimal one.
-Although less efficient from the $P_m$ perspective, we believe that the foot clearance is responsible for the system's robustness in uneven walking surfaces.
+Fig. 9 shows the influence of the foot cleara nce variable when using the absolute power as our performance index.
+In terms of the index P_m , the minimum foot clearance is the optimal one.
+Although less efficient from the P_m perspective, we believe that the foot clearance is responsible for the system's robustness in uneven walking surfaces.
 We can observe this process in one-year-old infant's first steps knowing that walking will be learned (when avoiding any accidental contact).

-The results obtained with the power lost index $L_e$ are shown in figure 10.
-It is possible to confirm that a zero foot clearance optimise the energy performance.
+The results obtained with the power lost index L_e are shown in Fig. 10.
+It was confirmed that a zero foot clearance optimise the energy performance, except for a narrow range of higher hip heights.

 This means that a cost function based on energy may not be appropriated in this circumstances.
 As a result, a complementary performance index is currently under development to capture this phenomenon.
-At the same time, we expect that this issue will gain even more importance when incorporating other phenomena of the gait in our models.
+At the same time, we expect that this issue will gain even more importance in the double-support phase.

-Figure 9: Mean absolute mechanical power $P_m$ vs $H_H$ and $F_C$ $(L_S = 0.4 m \text{ and } H_R = H_O = 0 m)$ .
+Fig. 9 - Mean absolute mechanical power $P_m vs H_H$ and $F_C (L_S = 0.4 m \text{ and } H_R = H_O = 0 m)$.

-Figure 10: Mean power lost $L_e$ vs $H_H$ and $F_C$ $(L_S = 0.4 \text{ m and } H_R = H_O = 0 \text{ m})$ .
+Fig. 10 - Mean power dispersion D_m vs H_H and F_C $(L_S = 0.4 m \text{ and } H_R = H_O = 0 m)$.